kacheryhub/kacheryhub/doc/feeds.md

 feed ID, and signs every new message appended to the feed.
 All nodes which obtain feed data can verify its authenticity by checking this signature.

-While the owner node is the final authority on feed contents, it does not need to be the only source of data that can be added to the feed.
+While the owner node is the sole author of feed contents, a feed owner can authorize other nodes to submit message to a subfeed via [action tasks](./tasks.md).
+The
+[SortingView](https://github.com/magland/sortingview) electrophysiology
-A feed owner can authorize other nodes to submit data to a subfeed.
-This is acheived by sending the data to the owner node, which should then verify it (as appropriate for the specific use case) and add it.
-The [SortingView](https://github.com/magland/sortingview) electrophysiology visualization application uses this approach to allow multiple researchers to collaborate and contribute their analytical actions to a common lab record.
+visualization application uses this approach to allow multiple researchers to collaborate and contribute their analytical actions to a common lab record.